-We are particularly concerned about BCBS NC's requirement that patients try and fail - or demonstrate clinical contraindication or intolerance to - a uricosuric.
-According to estimates, between 47 and 54 percent of gout patients also live with chronic kidney disease, and gout patients not yet affected face increased risk of kidney disease.
+We are particularly concerned about BCBS SC's requirement that patients try and fail - or demonstrate clinical contraindication or intolerance to - a uricosuric.
+According to estimates, between 47 and 54 percent of gout patients also live with chronic kidney disease, and gout patients not yet affected face increased risk of kidney disease.3 While we appreciate that BCBS SC has recognized that allopurinol may not be appropriate for patients with severe renal dysfunction, the same should be recognized for uricosuric medication.
 Uricosuric medication comes with adverse renal effects like risk of kidney stones.
 Therefore, requiring gout patients, who already face kidney risks, to either fail first or demonstrate contraindication or intolerance prior to accessing their prescribed therapy serves as an inappropriate barrier.
 Further, a provider prescribing this treatment is already uncommon.
-Recent research shows that probenecid use is increasingly rare, accounting for only 5 percent of prescriptions in 2009 and decreasing to just 1 percent of gout prescriptions by 2019.
+Recent research shows that probenecid use is increasingly rare, accounting for only 5 percent of prescriptions in 2009 and decreasing to just 1 percent of gout prescriptions by 2019.4

-For patients with gout, the road to medical stability can be challenging, and access to the appropriate treatment is critical.
+For patients with gout, the road to medical stability can be challenging and access to the appropriate treatment is critical.
 Gout is debilitating and progressive.
 Left untreated or undertreated, it can lead to increased attacks, development of uric acid deposits in the joints and throughout the body, and increased risks of other serious conditions that may result in increased healthcare usage and potential hospitalization.
 Preserving a clear, timely path for patients to access the gout therapy their health care provider believes most appropriate is paramount in ensuring successful disease management.

 Sound coverage policies balance patient health outcomes and access to treatments with cost and safety.
 The best means to accomplish this balance is through policies that preserve clinician decision-making and ensure timely access to appropriate medication.
-On behalf of the undersigned organizations, including a number of kidney disease stakeholders, we urge you to revise this coverage policy to ensure patients have a clear and less restrictive path to accessing infused gout therapy.
+On behalf of undersigned organizations, including a number of kidney disease stakeholders, we urge you to revise this coverage policy to ensure patients have a clear and less restrictive path to accessing infused gout therapy.